 Vegetables can be successfully started from seed if you keep them the correct temperature and provide them with the appropriate amounts of light and moisture.

-You can make your own seed starting mix by combining equal parts of peat moss, perlite, and vermiculite, which are all available at any garden supply store.
 You can use just about any container that will hold soil to plant your seeds, as long as you have drainage holes.
-You can buy seed starting trays that makes planting really easy.
+Or you can buy seed starting trays like this Burpee self-watering seed starting kit that makes planting really easy.
 Just make sure your container is clean.

 Plant the seeds as recommended on the seed packets.
 Cover the tray with a plastic cover or plastic wrap to help keep moisture in.
 Remove the cover or plastic wrap when seedlings appear.
 Keep soil moist with a misting spray bottle.
 Make sure the soil doesn’t gets too wet.